knime/knime-product/org.knime.update.product/win32/README.md

 3. Copy the `knime.exe` from `org.knime.update.product/target/products/org.knime.desktop.product/win32/win32/x86_64/` to `org.knime.update.product/win32/` and then go to that folder.
 4. Remove the signature from `knime.exe` by running `osslsigncode remove-signature -in knime.exe -out knime-stripped.exe`, then replace `knime.exe` with `knime-stripped.exe`.
 5. Add the manifest to the executable by running `mt.exe -manifest knime.exe.manifest -outputresource:knime.exe;1`.
-6. Sign the executable by running `signtool.exe sign /f <path/to/knime.p12> /a /tr http://timestamp.digicert.com/ /fd SHA256 /p "<code signing password>" knime.exe`
+6. Sign the executable by running `java -jar <path/to/jsing.jar> --storetype AWS --keystore eu-west-1 --alias <CODE_SIGNING_KEY_ID> --certfile "<path/to/knime-code-signing.pem>" --tsaurl http://timestamp.sectigo.com --tsretries 3 --tsretrywait 5 --verbose knime.exe`
 7. Move the signed executable to `org.knime.update.product/win32/x86_64/`, replacing the old one.
 8. Re-enable the `Fix Windows executable` execution in `org.knime.update.product/pom.xml` of by uncommenting the `exec-maven-plugin`.
 9. Run `mvn clean package -P local-build` in the `knime-product` folder, to create a build with our the modified launcher executable.